 Dates and Deadlines

-The application for the next cohort in September is now available.
 The dual LL.M. degree offers four start dates throughout the year in winter, spring, summer and fall.
 Below are upcoming start dates and application deadlines:

 Dual LL.M.
 Admissions: Dates and Deadlines